 Facebook, too faced immense criticism over its data protection and security measures when over 50 million accounts were compromised in 2019.

 As the infrastructure of organizations gets more interconnected, the frequency of such breaches will increase.
-As per data collected by Juniper Research, the average cost of such violations will exceed $ 150 million.
+As per information collected by Juniper Research, the average cost of such violations will exceed $ 150 million.

-Regardless of what business you are running, you must measure to ensure that your data cannot be compromised.
-Here are ways you can protect the sensitive data of your organization from data breach, loss or theft:
+Regardless of what business you are running, you must take measures to ensure that you are Protecting Delicate Data.
+Here are ways you can protect the sensitive data of your organization from breach, loss, or theft:

-Begin by having an assessment of all of your company data.
+Begin by having an assessment of all of your company information.
 It will allow you to get a holistic picture of your organization’s existing data protection measures.

-You can hire an external auditor to assess the organization’s data security features and identify the threats.
-But why do you need to have a data audit of your company?
+You can hire an external auditor to assess the organization’s information security features and identify the threats.
+But why do you need to have an information audit of your company?

 Well, every company is different from the other.
 They face different challenges and have varying types of data.
-For example, the healthcare and pharmaceutical industry faces stringent regulations and have the type of sensitive data about consumers that an e-commerce or textile company won’t.
+For example, the healthcare and pharmaceutical industry faces stringent regulations and has the type of sensitive information about consumers that an e-commerce or textile company won’t.